Motivation vs Inspiration: Understanding The Key Differences In Business

 On the other hand, inspiration is less studied but is often associated with Self-Determination Theory.

-This theory suggests that inspiration comes from autonomy, competence, and relatedness, driving intrinsic motivation.
+This theory suggests that inspiration derives from autonomy, competence, and relatedness, which drives intrinsic motivation.

 Features and Benefits of Motivation and Inspiration in the Workplace